Erastuskanyatta/PHP-Yii2-Framework/index.md

 Then you will be asked which environment you want the application to be initialized in.
 Select 0 (Development) ,then click Enter.
 It will again ask you for Yes/No. Type yes and click enter.

-Now You are done with installation of Yii 2 Advanced Template.
+At this point, you have installed  Yii 2 Advanced Template.
 Open your browser and navigate, http://localhost/advanced/frontend/web to test it.

-If the installation was successful you should see the Congratulations! page in your browser.
+If you see the Congratulations! page in your browser, it means that the installation was successful.

 ![A congratulatory note](congratulations.png)